-- · independence and objectivity;
+- independence and objectivity:

-- proficiency and due professional care;
+- proficiency and due professional care:

-- · managing the internal audit activity;
+- managing the internal audit activity;

-- · engagement planning;
+- engagement planning:

-- · performing engagement;
+- performing engagement;

 - communicating results; and

 - monitoring progress.

-The Sponsor's Internal Audit

-Department employees involved in

-information technology audits are

-Certified Information System Auditors

-and members of the Information

-System Audit and Control Association

-(the "ISACA") in the USA.
-The ISACA

-Information System Auditing Standards

-provide guidance on the standards

-and procedures to apply in information

-technology audits.
+The Sponsor's Internal Audit Department employees involved in information technology audits are Certified Information System Auditors and members of the Information System Audit and Control Association (the "ISACA") in the USA.
+The ISACA Information System Auditing Standards provide guidance on the standards and procedures to apply in information technology audits.

 To ensure that the internal audits are performed by competent professionals, the Sponsor's Internal Audit Department recruits and employs qualified employees.
-To ensure that their technical knowledge remains current and relevant, the Sponsor's Internal Audit Department identifies and provides training and development opportunities to the employees.
+In order that their technical knowledge remains current and relevant, the Sponsor's Internal Audit Department identifies and provides training and development opportunities to the employees.

-The Sponsor's Internal Audit

-Department conducts internal quality

-assurance reviews annually to ensure

-that its audit activities conform to the

-IIA Standards and the Code of Ethics.

-This is in addition to the external

-quality assurance reviews ("QAR")

-conducted every five years under the

-IIA Standards.
-The most recent external

-QAR was completed in 2023 and it was

-assessed that the Group's internal audit

-function is in conformance with the IIA

-Standards.
-The next external QAR will

-be conducted in 2028.
+In compliance with the IIA Standards, an external quality assessment review ("QAR") of the Sponsor's Internal Audit Department is conducted at least once every five years by a qualified, independent reviewer.
+The last external QAR of the Sponsor's Internal Audit Department was completed in 2018 and it was assessed that the Group's internal audit function is in conformance with the IIA Standards.
+The next external QAR will be conducted in 2023.

-For FY23/24, the AC is of the opinion that the internal audit function is independent, effective and adequately resourced.
+For FY21/22, the AC is of the opinion that the internal audit function is independent, effective and adequately resourced.